“O laal meri pat rakhio bala jhule laalan

 The origin of Qawwali can be traced from the four Tarriqas of Sufi musical heritage that came to India.

 These include Chistiya, Qadiriya, Suhrawardiya and Naqshbandiya.
-Out of these, the Chistiya Tarriqa contributed to the inception and shaping up of Qawwali music.
+Out of these, the Chistiya Tarriqa contributed to the inception and shaping of Qawwali music.

 In the 11th century, Hazrat Nizamuddin Aulia, a descendant of the Chistiya Tarriqa of Sufism used music in his spiritual congregation.